Large kiln body riveted and welded components

 +

-• Large kiln body riveted and welded parts
+• Large kiln body riveted and welded components

-Large kiln bodies are core equipment in industries such as cement and metallurgy (e.g., rotary kilns, lime kilns).
+Large-scale kiln bodies are core equipment in industries such as cement and metallurgy (e.g., rotary kilns, lime kilns).
 Material selection must comprehensively consider high-temperature strength, oxidation resistance, and thermal fatigue resistance.
-Common steels include Q245R, Q345R, 04H, 321H, 316H austenitic stainless steels, which are used in small to medium-sized cement rotary kilns and lime kilns.
+Commonly used steels include Q245R, Q345R, 04H, 321H, 316H austenitic stainless steel, among others.
+These materials are applied in medium- and small-sized cement rotary kilns and lime kilns.

 Product Categories